HB9SL – An effective antenna for portable QRP?

 The lengths of the two parts of the antenna at each side of the supporting mast are the same and calculated as: l1 = l2 = 0.492λ.
 The feed point is located on the left side of the antenna as shown in the diagram below at a distance of l3 = 0.139λ.
 The angle at the vertex is about 140 °.
 The height of the mast should be approximately 0.18λ and the height of the small masts supporting the ends of the antenna wires should be about 0.0Зλ.

 Following on from the “love” of this type of antenna in Eastern Europe, I have found another well-written article from Boris Stepanov (RU3AX), in Moscow in 2016 (this can be read directly at http://meandr.org/en/archives/34595- which is a machine-translated page).
-This I have also copied here and corrected some of the mechanical translation into English with full respect and acknowledgement given to the original author.
+I have also copied the article here and corrected some of the machine translations into English with full respect and acknowledgement given to the original author.

 The VP2E antenna: